On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Discussion

+Model performance also depends on feature representation rather than the region alone: FuXi captures the China heatwave well, but underperforms on the monsoon-driven Pakistan precipitation.
+Evaluating AIWP ensembles on a feature basis linked to atmospheric regimes or teleconnection patterns could yield more diagnostic insight than regional averages.
+This study is further limited in time scale, geography, and resolution; extensions to seasonal variability, other regions, and higher resolutions (given that $1^{\circ}$ may penalize precipitation performance) are natural next steps \citep{hessDeepLearningImproving2022}.

-Overall, our results show that while deterministic AI weather models can approximate aspects of probabilistic behavior through input perturbations, specifically flow-dependent perturbations like bred vectors, they still fall short of fully capturing uncertainty and extremes.
-The HENS method offers a promising bridge toward more realistic ensemble forecasts, getting closer to the performance of traditional NWP systems.
-Future research could focus on integrating flow-dependent perturbations with generative or latent-space approaches, improving training data for extremes or exploring multi-model ensembles.
+Overall, global metrics and case studies give complementary views: globally, perturbation-based AIWP ensembles are broadly competitive on average, while case studies expose where that skill translates into useful discrimination of high-impact events.
+Deterministic AI weather models can approximate aspects of probabilistic behavior through input perturbations such as simple spatially coherent noise and bred-vector approaches, but still fall short of fully capturing uncertainty and extremes.
+Gaussian and Perlin methods offer a promising bridge toward more realistic ensemble forecasts at low computational cost.
+Future work could integrate spatially coherent perturbations with generative or latent-space stochastic approaches, improve training data for extremes, or explore multi-model ensembles.